HerrMuellerluedenscheid/abedeto/README.md

     abedeto beam

 This step is done based on synthetic back-azimuth and slownesses calculated using pyrocko's [cake](http://emolch.github.io/pyrocko/v0.3/cake_doc.html) module.
 In order to verify correct delay times used to stack traces use ``--plot``.
-After processing finished, there is a file *beam_shifts.png* inside each of the ``array_data`` subfolders showing the applied delay times.
+After processing finished, there is a file *beam_shifts.png* inside each of the ``array_data`` sub-folders showing the applied delay times.
-If, in the previous step, the response information have been donwloaded, too, you can exploit them now.
-Append a ``--restitute`` in order to deconvolve the the transfer function before stacking traces.
+If, in the previous step, the response information have been downloaded, too, you can exploit them now.
+Append a ``--restitute`` in order to deconvolve the transfer function before stacking traces.

 With